 How to Install Docker on Linux and Run Your First Container

-In practice, containers are much lighter than traditional virtual machines, yet they allow you to deploy services (websites, databases, media servers, etc.) on any Linux host.
-For example, a Linux server can run a personal website, a media server, and cloud storage in Docker containers.
+In practice, Docker containers are much lighter than traditional virtual machines, yet they allow you to deploy services (websites, databases, media servers, etc.) on any Linux host.
+For example, a Linux server can run a personal website, a media server, and cloud storage all in Docker containers.
+If you are coming from a VM-based workflow, containers offer the same isolation with far less overhead.
+For a deeper look at choosing the right base system, see Choosing the Best Linux Server Distro.

-This guide (using Ubuntu 24.04 LTS) walks through installing Docker on a Linux server or VM and starting your first container.
-These steps also work on similar distros like Debian 12/13, Ubuntu 22.04, etc.
+This guide walks through installing Docker on Ubuntu 24.04 LTS (server or VM) and starting your first container.
+These steps also work on similar distros like Debian 12/13, Ubuntu 22.04, and other Debian-based systems.

 Install Docker on Ubuntu 24.04 LTS